 There are two different approaches to Open Access, known as the Green Road and the Gold Road.
 This is explained more fully in the Open Access @ USC page.
-Some journal publishers also provide a third option, Hybrid Open Access, whereby a traditional subscriptions based journal allows articles to be Open Access on publication with the payment of an article processing fee to the publisher.
+Some journal publishers also provide a third option, Hybrid Open Access, whereby a traditional subscriptions based journal allows articles to be Open Access on publication with the payment of an article processing charge (APC) to the publisher.

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.